notsambeck/pandabase/README.md

 Designed for especially for time-series datasets that need to be updated over time and stored to disk, but are used primarily in-memory for computation.
 All supported types can be a value or Null, nice for ML applications.

-Tested under Python 3.6 and 3.7, with new versions of Pandas (>= 0.24) SQLAlchemy (>= 1.3).
+Tested under Python>=3.6, with new versions of Pandas (>= 0.24) SQLAlchemy (>= 1.3).
 Works with SQLite and postgres - requires psycopg2 and postgres>=8.

 ### Features
 * pandabase.to_sql replaces df.to_sql
 * pandabase.read_sql replaces pd.read_sql
+* primary key support:
-* primary keys: by default, uses df.index (with name != None) as PK
+    * by default, uses df.index (with name != None) as table PK
-  * alternatively, supports auto_index(with parameter auto_index=True)
+    * optionally, generates new integer index (with parameter auto_index=True)
-* insert modes: 'create_only', 'upsert', and 'append'
+* multiple insert modes: how='create_only', 'upsert', or 'append'
+* datatypes (all nullable):
+    * boolean
+    * int
+    * float
-* datatypes (nullable): boolean, int, float, datetime (UTC only), and string/object
+    * datetime (UTC only)
+    * string (object)

 ### Bonus Features
-* moderately smart insertion handles new records that 'almost correspond' with database schema
+* moderately smart insertion handles new records that 'almost correspond' with database schema automatically
 * tested under SQLite and PostgresQL
+* supports arbitrary schemas in Postgres with the schema='name' keyword argument
-* 93% test coverage (pytest)
+* 91% test coverage (pytest)
-* includes companda for rich comparisons of DataFrames - super valuable for testing
+* companda tool for rich comparisons of DataFrames

 ### Design Considerations
 * Minimal dependencies: Pandas (>= 0.24) & SQLAlchemy (>= 1.3) are the only requirements